Pawel Kudzia

 A portable, lightweight soft exosuit for paretic ankle assistance in walking after stroke

-Bae J., Siviy C., Rouleau M., Menber N., O'Donnell K., Geliana I., Atber M., Ryan D., Kudzia P., Ellis T., Walsh C. IEEE International Conference on Robotics and Automation (ICRA), Brisbane, Australia.
-2018
+Bae J., Siviy C., Rouleau M., Menber N., O'Donnell K., Geliana I., Atber M., Ryan D., Kudzia P., Ellis T., Walsh C. IEEE ICRA, Brisbane, Australia.
+2018 Best Paper Award - Medical Robotics

 2017